-This proposition is technical and difficult to read, we present it here however because it shows that all the estimations depend deeply on $\Psi_{.,.}^.(f)$ and $g_n$, recall indeed that key sequence $h_n$ defined in \eqref{Def_hn} depends both on $\Psi_{.,.}^.(f)$ and $\kappa_b$ ($b$ coming from function $g_n$).
-This also means that without any more informations on $\Psi_{.,.}^.(f)$ it is difficult to state a more explicit result.
-Finally, note that {the exact role of \eqref{Hypothese1} and \eqref{Hypothese2} will appear clearly in the proof of the lower bound}. \\ We now present a more readable result involving {two additional assumptions} \eqref{Hypothese3} and \eqref{Hypothese4}.
-They tell essentially that quantities $u_{1,n}$ and $u_{2,n}$, which appear as the important sequences in the proposition, are actually very similar.
-Before that, introduce two additional values : $L$ (with $L=\pm \infty$ possibly) and $\xi\in\{-1,0\} $ defined as follows
+This proposition is technical and difficult to read, we present it here however because it shows that all the estimations depend deeply on $\Psi_{.,.}^.(f)$ and $g_n$, recall indeed that the key sequence $(h_n,n)$ defined in \eqref{Def_hn} depends both on $\Psi_{.,.}^.(f)$ and $\kappa_b$ (with $b$ coming from the function $g_n$).
+This also means that without any more information on $\Psi_{.,.}^.(f)$, it is difficult to state a more explicit result.
+Finally, note that {the exact role of \eqref{Hypothese1} and \eqref{Hypothese2} will appear clearly in the proof of the lower bound} (Section \ref{sec3.2}). \\